w3c/i18n-discuss/explainers/string-meta-explainer.md

 ## If I have direction metadata, how can I make use of it in APIs or display frameworks?
 Are there APIs that use this metadata?

+> [!NOTE]
+> The Internationalization Working Group welcomes additional links or pointers to APIs and developer documentation.

 Here are some links to ways in which developers can use direction metadata to manage the display of text:

 * Cocoa (Mac): https://developer.apple.com/documentation/uikit/nswritingdirection?language=objc